bacchilu/easy-json/README.md

 If the key is "compleanno", we assume the json data contains a unix timestamp and we require this to be translate in a Python Datetime.
 Also we check if a particular unicode value is in the form "day/month/year".
 Also in this case we result a Datetime value.
 In every other case, the original value is returned: nothing is done.

+# License

+This software is distributed under the terms of the MIT license.